cstkennedy/review-examples/Review-03/README.md

-During this Review Session, we discussed _arrays_ and _structs_.
+During this Review, we discussed _arrays_ and _structs_.
 The specific areas of interest included:

   1. Parameters &amp; Arguments